Want the perfect workout program?Take Quiz

 Also, people looking to supplement their normal workout routines to improve their overall performance and physical capabilities.

 Put simply, the steel mace is great for anyone who wants a full-body conditioning tool that is cost-effective, physically effective, and a lot of fun (albeit, a lot of the workouts are so brutal you might not call it fun until you are done, and you realized what you just accomplished).

 One of the most frequently injured areas of the body is the shoulder area.
 The reason being is that the shoulder girdle is the weakest joint in the entire human body.
 Many of us have suffered through shoulder injuries that make it difficult to perform daily tasks let alone get a good workout at the gym.

 The 360 is an exercise that requires you to swing the Mace through a full range of motion.
 These types of exercises will increase flexibility and mobility while simultaneously improving the strength of the muscles and connective tissue surrounding the shoulder joint.

-360s and 10-to-2s will give you the shoulder mobility you thought you would never have.
+360s and 10-to-2s will allow you to maintain good shoulder mobility.
 After months/years of practice, you will have the mobility in your shoulders that most overhead sports or MMA professionals strive for day in and day out.
 Injury prevention is key, and this is one of the most effective tools to prevent shoulder injury.

 Stabilizer muscles distribute the work of training and movement throughout our bodies instead of placing all the stress on one or two primary movers/joints.